rkgtech/gigaspaces-sbp-jekyll/tomcat-pu.markdown

 # Elastic Load Balancer

 Implementing automatic updates of load balancer tables can be done through the combination of the Admin API for monitoring the processing unit instances.
-A similar best practice is available through the [Apache Load Balancer processing unit](./web-load-balancer-agent-pu.html).
+A similar pattern is available through the [Apache Load Balancer processing unit](./web-load-balancer-agent-pu.html).